 Consider Solar Energy

 With homeowners increasingly moving towards energy efficiency and sustainable features, adding these features to your home can make a major difference in function and value.
 If you’ve ever considered adopting solar energy practices, now’s the time to jump.
 There are currently numerous financing options for residential solar energy installation.
 Consider Renovate America; this company offers the HERO Program, designed to help homeowners finance important renewable energy and energy efficient upgrades.
-You can find a variety of solar panels for homeowners and get them financed through options like PACE programs.
+You can find a variety of solar panels and get them financed through options like PACE programs.
 Time is of the essence for solar energy adoption; not only are you wasting money on electricity bills, but you may also miss your chance for government incentives.
 Currently, both state and federal governments offer tax credits and other incentives to homeowners who adapt to solar energy.
 As solar panels become more affordable, more homeowners are tapping into this alternative energy source and these incentives could be phased out.

 Modern home buyers are searching for open concept spaces.
 See how you can improve the look and feel of space throughout your home.
 Consider ways you can open up each room in your house to create better flow.
 Are there non-structural walls in your kitchen or living room that could easily be demolished?
 Perhaps you have an oversized island that makes cooking in your kitchen something like traversing an obstacle course.
 Doing what you can to minimize these obstructions, and expand the feel and look of existing space, can mean immense gains in your home’s resale value.